AkramDhiabi/codechallenge-sre/README.md

    - `/backend/mongo/dbname`
    - `/backend/mongo/username`
    - `/backend/mongo/password`
+7. Create the following ECR repositories to host docker images:
+   - auth: use its ARN to create `AUTH_REPO` secret in github.
+   - booking: use its ARN to create `BOOKING_REPO` secret in github.
+   - graphql: use its ARN to create `GRAPHQL_REPO` secret in github.
+   - client
+   - client-dev

 #### Install Docker
 You will need to install Docker and Docker Compose to get the app running locally in your machine.